Introduction

 With lower pairs from 2-2 to 6-6, you can convert them easily to a set or Three-of-a-Kind, provided you play until post-flop unless it becomes too expensive to keep playing.

-But it’s crucial to keep in mind that one pair is the second-weakest hand in the poker hands sequence.
+But it’s crucial to remember that one pair is the second-weakest hand in the poker hands sequence.
 Hence, you need to play with these hands carefully.

 What happens when two players have a Pair?